profound-labs/forest-path/manuscript/markdown/progress-without-movement.md

 Progress without Movement
 =========================

+*By Sāmaṇera Khemavāro.
+A novice considers the changes in his attitudes to life following ordination.*

 My first encounter with the Dhamma was about eight months ago, at the end of 1998.
 A friend of mine, Al, was undergoing short-term ordination as a monk in a temple near Bangkok, and invited me to come along to the